How would you like to have a tray full of beautiful plants at home without having to spend much time or effort on their care? Well, now you can!

 Many tropical houseplants need high humidity to thrive, and an easy DIY pebble tray can help.
 Here’s how to make a pebble tray for plants.

-To make your homemade pebble tray for plants you will firstly need a shallow dish or tray that is at least as wide as the width of your plant’s leaf span, a humidity-loving potted houseplant, water, and a bunch of pebbles!
+To make your homemade pebble tray for plants you will first need a shallow dish or tray that is at least as wide as the width of your plant’s leaf span, a humidity-loving potted houseplant, water, and a bunch of pebbles!

 There are many alternatives trays that be used for a pebble tray such as: